flaviostutz/web-stress-simulator/README.md

 * http://localhost:8080/web-stress-simulator-1.0.0/output?nbytes=3000 - causes 3KB of random text data to be returned from the server
 * http://localhost:8080/web-stress-simulator-1.0.0/output?nbytes=3000&time=60000 - the same as above, but now it will generate 3KB of data with a data rate of 0.5b/s so that it will last 60 seconds to output the whole data.
 It's usefull to test network appliances under slow connections conditions
 * http://localhost:8080/web-stress-simulator-1.0.0/delay?time=3000&random=true&http-status=500 - causes a request with random duration (0-3s) to return a response indicating an internal error

+Tips:
+* Use JMeter in order to simulate various different workloads on your web infrastructure by varying the URL parameters as above
+* Perform stress tests and measure the infrastructure reaction:
+  * Create tests in JMeter that explores various web invocations situations (slow requests, big requests, stuck requests, fast and small requests, lots of users, high users ramp, lots of different URLs, attached files etc).
+Be sure to create assertions for each request in order to validate the server responses.
+This is important for you to know what is going right or wrong during stress.
+  * Start JMeter tests.
+Perform some "monkey caos" (thanks, Netflix...) and verify assertions in your test in order to learn how your infrastructure is handling diversity.
+    * Turn off a server node, Add a new node, slow down connection bandwidth, turn off server networking and restore again, fill up the entire disk of a node, kill available RAM, starve a node CPU
+* Have fun creating CAOS!